-- See 6.1 of 7OS Definitions document - Covers initiatives run by the association, run by companies or run by organisations with full or part brewer funding (e.g. SROs)
+- See 6.1 of 7 operational standards Definitions document; - Covers initiatives run by the association, run by companies or run by organisations with full or part brewer funding (e.g. self-regulatory organisations).

 Develop partnerships with digital and social media providers